dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 - What I learned as a Software Developer while creating my product

 # Article description
-Here you will
-- Discover the essential aspects of software development, including code quality, documentation practices, and implementation strategies
-- Explore the importance of checking code quality using automated tools while also recognizing the value of manual code review for adherence to coding standards
+This article delves into the importance of code quality, documentation, and UI development in the creation of the FVA Software.
+It explores the use of automated tools, manual code review, and Python checks to ensure code adherence.
-- Learn about effective code documentation techniques in both C++ and Python languages
+The significance of clear code documentation for both C++ and Python is emphasized.
-- Dive into the implementation phase using the versatile QT library for user interface development, exploring the transition from QWidgets to QML
-- Gain insights into leveraging various UI languages, working with databases like SQLite and CSV, and bridging the gap between C++ and Python code
-- Lastly, explore the creation of a riff parser, adding an additional skill set to your software development toolkit
+The transition from QWidgets to QML for UI implementation is discussed, along with the benefits of utilizing the QT library.
+The evolution of internal metadata formats in the software is explored, highlighting the challenges and decisions made along the way.

+Overall, the article provides insights into building a robust and maintainable software product.

 # Tags
 Software development, code quality, code review, coding standards, documentation practices, C++, Python, implementation status, user interface development, QT library, QWidgets, QML, UI languages, SQLite, CSV, C++ and Python integration, riff parser